+- partner

-- partner - fiancé or fiancée
+- fiancé or fiancée

+- parent, stepparent, or parent-in-law

 - sibling or sibling-in-law

 - child, stepchild, foster child, or child-in-law

-- parent, stepparent, or parent-in-law

 - niece or nephew.

 Injury

 Any physical or mental damage or harm caused solely and directly by either an accident or assault.